MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-18-azure-container-instance-teamcity.md

 I looked around at some other solutions and watched the [channel9 video on Azure container instances] and thought they could fit the need.

-After checking the [Azure Container Instances docs] then the how to get started with [PowerShell section] and giving it a go, it is simple to get a container up and running and remove it:
+After checking the [Azure Container Instances docs] and the how to get started with [PowerShell section] and giving it a go, it is simple to get a container up and running and remove it:

 ```powershell
 # Create Nginx Container with date time for unique DNS name